Application Information

 • All applicants who request the fee waiver.

-• Friday, November 24 by 5:00 PM EST: Deadline to activate fee waiver
+• Monday, November 25 by 5:00 PM EST: Deadline to activate fee waiver by starting your application to our PhD program

-• Friday, December 1: Deadline to complete full application
+• Friday, December 1: Deadline to submit your application to our PhD program

 How to Apply for the Application Fee Waiver